BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 ![Transformed into customer first and last name](3.2.jpg)

 Now we will see use another method to transform the data using GREL.
-You will see many values under the “VEHICLEMAKE” column which have */TRUCK and /VAN* along with its brand, which does not make sense.
-We will remove the */TRUCK and /VAN* from the cell using the GREL statement.
+You will see many values under the “VEHICLEMAKE” column which have */TRUCK and /VAN* along with its brand.
+We don't want those values, so we will remove the /TRUCK and /VAN values from the cells by transforming the cell contents using GREL.”
+Replace command works in the following way:-

+**value.replace('cat’, ‘dog')**

+In this case, the values of the current column will be searched for the string ‘cat’ which will be replaced by the string ‘dog’.

+GREL includes a specific vocabulary for referring to cell values:

+* value = the values in the current column.
+* cells['Column2'].value = the values in the specified column, ‘Column2’
+* A string can be written with either single or double quotation marks.

+Please follow the below-mentioned procedure to replace all of the instances of /Truck and /Van with nothing:-

 * Go to column name “VEHICLEMAKE”
 * Select “Edit Cell” -> “Transform” option.
 * A dialogue box will appear to write the GREL statement.
 Type or paste-  <mark>value.replace(" /VAN","").replace(" /TRUCK","") </mark> and press OK.